mlswg/mls-architecture/draft-ietf-mls-architecture-14.md

 Because the DS is responsible for providing the initial keying material to clients, it can provide stale keys.
-This does not inherently lead to compromise of the message stream, but does allow the DS to attack post-compromise security to a limited extent.
+This does not inherently lead to compromise of the message stream, but does allow it to attack forward security to a limited extent.
 This threat can be mitigated by having initial keys expire.

 Initial keying material (KeyPackages) using the `basic` Credential type is more vulnerable to replacement by a malicious or compromised DS, as there is no